jenniferholcomb/ParksApi/README.md

-# National and State Parks Api
+# National and State Parks API

 #### By: Jennifer Holcomb